quhairfoir/uStaq-client/README.md

 These environment variables will be defined for you on `process.env`.
 For example, having an environment variable named `REACT_APP_SECRET_CODE` will be exposed in your JS as `process.env.REACT_APP_SECRET_CODE`.

 There is also a special built-in environment variable called `NODE_ENV`.
 You can read it from `process.env.NODE_ENV`.
-When you run `npm start`, it is always equal to `'development'`, when you run `npm test` it is always equal to `'test'`, and when you run `npm run build` to make a production bundle, it is always equal to `'production'`. **You cannot override `NODE_ENV` manually.** This prevents developers from accidentally deploying a slow development build to production.
+When you run `npm start`, it is always equal to `'development'`, when you run `npm test` it is always equal to `'test'`, and when you run `npm run build` to make a stackion bundle, it is always equal to `'stackion'`. **You cannot override `NODE_ENV` manually.** This prevents developers from accidentally deploying a slow development build to stackion.

 These environment variables can be useful for displaying information conditionally based on where the project is deployed or consuming sensitive data that lives outside of version control.